 So for each place, we also share information on how to visit and the best Rome underground tours that can bring you there.

-In addition, we also created a map indicating the 6 best underground sites in Rome mentioned in this guide.
+To help you plan your trip, we also created a map indicating the 6 best underground sites in Rome mentioned in this guide.
 They are marked with a red star.

 In addition, we also indicated the lesser-known underground places that are worth visiting in Rome if you have more time.
 They’re marked in dark blue on our map.
 You can find a bit more info about each of them at the bottom of this article as well.